wpmetabox/docs/_docs/extensions/composer.md

 }
 ```

-*Important note:* the version of extensions specified in `composer.json` *must* be `dev-master`.
+**Important note:** the version of extensions specified in `composer.json` *must* be `dev-master`.
 We don't support version constrains for Meta Box extensions yet.
-This makes you always use the latest version available.
+You always use the latest version.

 To install the extensions, simply run: